The Golem and the Jinni: Themes

 Reviewers noted the themes of immigration within the novel.
 The New York Times said the novel "neatly lends itself to allegory, contrasting several Old Worlds with the immigrant experience and its new class divisions."
 USA Today remarked that the novel is "a traditional story about assimilation, as the Golem and the Jinni navigate life under challenging constraints and are forced to suppress their true natures.
 The immigrants around them, too, struggle in a new world that is strange and suspicious of their presence.
 Above all, this is a story about the painful burdens of history and identity."

 Reviewer Abigail Nussbaum, writing for Strange Horizons, believes the novel has a strong theme of loneliness, stating: "Chava and Ahmad are doubly isolated, unable to look inward and find solace in their community as the humans around them do, " and "...even human characters like Rabbi Meyer, Michael, and Arbeely are unable to find solace for their loneliness in communal living."

 Sequel

 The Hidden Palace: A Tale of the Golem and the Jinni was published on June 8, 2021.
+The conclusion to the trilogy, The Gates of Midnight, was released in autumn 2026.